UCLA Extension Winter School in collaboration with ASEEDER

 University Introduction

-University of California, Los Angeles, (UCLA)established in 1919, is a premier research university located in Los Angeles, USA.
+University of California, Los Angeles (UCLA), established in 1919, is a premier research university located in Los Angeles, USA.
 As a member of the Association of Pacific Rim Universities and the Global Public University Forum, UCLA is widely recognized as a "Public Ivy."
-According to the 2024 US News & World Report global university rankings, UCLA is ranked 1st among public universities in the U.S. and 15th worldwide, with its Mathematics ranked 7th, Finance ranked 10th, Statistics and Data Science ranked 11th, and Economics ranked 14th globally.
+According to the 2025 US News & World Report global university rankings, UCLA is ranked 1st among public universities in the U.S. and 15th worldwide, with its Finance in 10th, Statistics and Data Science in 11th, and Economics in 14th globally.
 UCLA has cultivated 16 Nobel Prize laureates, 15 recipients of the MacArthur Genius Grant, and 11 recipients of the National Medal of Science.

 UCLA Extension is the continuing education division of UCLA.
 It is one of the oldest and largest continuing higher education providers in the United States.
 Students enrolled in UCLA Extension programs will have access to the highquality resources and academic support that UCLA offers, while benefiting from flexible learning opportunities designed to meet their professional and academic needs.